 - 7. Research agreement or Research and Development (R&D) agreement: defines various inputs to research or to research and development, including financial, material and intellectual contributions.
 Also specifies various responsibilities in relation to the conduct of research and development of new products or processes, and sets out how the monetary and non-monetary benefits from this research and development should be managed and shared.
 Some agreements are part of wider Co-operative Research and Development Agreements (CRADAs) as a common tool in biotechnology research.
 In essence, the parties agree to contribute various resources, such as existing IP, personnel, research facilities, in the collective pursuit of a shared research and development objective. - 8.
 Patent licence, technology licensing and licence agreement: a contract that allows a party to use, make, sell or further develop a patented (and/or trade-secret-protected) innovation of another party.
 Patent licenses may be specific to one or several patents.
 Technology licences usually include the transfer of know-how (which may or may not be a trade secret) and sometimes materials. - 9.
 Research agreement and distribution agreement: a contract that can contain any of the agreements listed above. - 10.
 Memorandum of Understanding (MOU): a document whereby parties entering into a partnership agree to an intended common purpose or set of goals.
-This is sometimes seen as more of a moral agreement rather than a legally binding agreement, and thus it is usually not intended to have the enforceability of a legal document.
-Although useful as an overarching agreement that sets out the working principles between parties, it should contain a clause stipulating that any specific projects or collaborative work will be subject to individual written agreements. - 11.
+This is sometimes seen as more of a moral agreement rather than a legally binding agreement, and thus it may lack the enforceability of a legal document. - 11.
 A Memorandum of Agreement (MOA) or cooperative agreement: a document whereby parties willingly work together on an agreed upon project or meet an agreed upon objective.
 The purpose of an MOA is to have a written understanding of the agreement between parties.